Zodwa679/git-basic-exerise/README.md

-Working on this is so much fun, I ma enjoying this.
+Working on this is so much fun, I am enjoying this.